Last Updated: 05 July 2019

 Ultimately, that’s up to you and whichever one you remember best.
 If memorization is a challenge for you or if you are struggling to keep up in your medical education program, then learn to study smarter.

+Be sure to improve your clinical thinking with our differential diagnosis tool.
 Below, you can view the infographic with all three techniques together along with some helpful bonus tips.

-That’s just part of my medicolegal conversation with PA Blumm.
+That was just part of my medicolegal conversation with PA Blumm.
 You can also learn his insightful take on the medico-legal importance of a good differential diagnosis.

 Read about his three simple techniques to help avoid the medical malpractice attorneys.